"It's your kingdom."

 Finally, proposals for the Jubilee Line (described below) would mean that Northwick Park and Preston Road would no longer be served, and possibly that the Uxbridge branch would be lost.

-At one time Crossrail was being planned to take over some or all of the route from Moor Park to Amersham (en route to Aylesbury) and Chesham.
 There was also a proposal to exchange the eastern termini of the Metropolitan and Hammersmith & City Lines, with the former running to Barking.
-Both of these have now been abandoned.
+This has been abandoned.

 The former Croxley Green branch was planned to become part of the Metropolitan Line - see above.